 Your annual fund helps your organization grow and further the work you do for your cause, but you can’t rely on new donors alone.
 Retaining your supporters for your annual fundraising campaign helps you meet your fundraising goals and provides you with passionate volunteers for your peer-to-peer fundraisers for years to come.
 For more strategies to retain donors during your annual fundraising campaign, take a look at these additional resources:

 Giving your past donors a call can be the key to turning them into retained annual fund donors.
 Find out more about making phone solicitations!

 Your team can connect with annual fund donors on social sites to boost retention.
-Check out Salsa’s guide to fundraising on social media to discover more!
+Check out these 7 steps to connect with your donors on social media!